rdabotelho/codegen/README.md

 ###### StringWrapper

-Helper class to assist in the Transformstion of string values.
+Helper class to assist in the transformstion of string values.

 ```
 class StringWrapper {